Brian-juma-lab/100-days-of-code/README.md

-# 💯 100 Days of Code Challenge — Day 2
+# 💯 100 Days of Code Challenge

 Welcome to my 100 Days of Code journey! 🚀
 Every day, I’m committing to code and share at least one project, script, or notebook publicly.
 This challenge is all about consistency, learning, and growth.